Loading [MathJax]/jax/output/HTML-CSS/jax.js

 Surface Structure (B)

-In this Image (B) & Image (C), we see how the $Quinone$ - the small molecules shown inside the protein structure is nicely tucked inside the active site.
+In this Image (B) & Image (C), we see how the Quinone - the small molecules shown inside the protein structure is nicely tucked inside the active site.

 The Quinone structure plays an important role in theories concerning the relationship of chemical constitution to color.